OctopusDeploy/step-package-template/README.md

-Step packages are an evolution in the development of Octopus steps.
-[Step packages address many of the concerns](https://github.com/OctopusDeploy/Architecture/tree/main/Steps) that made it difficult to implement new functionality as Octopus scaled up in terms of internal team size and external surface area.
-In particular, step packages are:
+Step packages are how steps and deployment targets are developed for Octopus Deploy.

+Step packages are:

+* Nodejs based.
-* Developed outside the main Octopus code base.
+* Developed and tested outside the main Octopus Server code base.
-* Tested as isolated and independent projects.
+* Packaged as simple zip files.
-* Distributed on their own independent timelines (not quite implemented yet).
+* Published on their own independent timelines (not quite implemented yet).
-* Independently versioned, with each version able to be run side-by-side (not implemented yet).
+* Independently versioned, with each version able to be run side-by-side with existing versions.

-This sample project provides a starting point for anyone looking to create a new step package.
-The code in this repository defines a "Hello World" target and step demonstrating a minimal step package implementation.
+This sample template provides a starting point for anyone looking to create a new step package.
+The code in this repository defines a _Hello World_ target and step demonstrating a minimal step package implementation.

+Building this template will result in two step packages being produced:
+- `hello-world-target.x.y.z.zip`
+- `hello-world-upload.x.y.z.zip`

+Any step packages built from this template will be compatible with Octopus Server v2021.3 and newer.

+To learn more about step packages, consult the [step package documentation](https://github.com/OctopusDeploy/step-api/blob/main/docs/StepPackages.md)

-## Project directory structure
+## Project structure

+Step package repositories use a _monorepo_ structure, which supports:
+- Independent versioning and change log management for steps and deployment targets
+- Simpler consumption patterns for target inputs within steps
+- Simpler change propagation across multiple versions of steps

+We strongly recommend the use of [PNPM workspaces](https://pnpm.io/workspaces) and [Changesets](https://github.com/atlassian/changesets) for package, build, and release management within the monorepo.
+This template pre-configures these tools for you.

-The directory structure of a step package is shown below:
+The preferred directory structure for a step package mono-repo is shown below:

 * `\`
   * `steps` - A directory containing one or more step definitions.
     * `<step-name>` - A directory containing the definition of a step.
-There may be many of these directories defining many steps within a single step package.
+There may be many of these directories defining many steps or versions of a step within a single step package.
       * `src` - The parent directory containing the step code and assets.
         * `__tests__` - The directory containing step tests.
           * `executor.spec.ts` - Tests validating the logic in the `executor.ts` file.